Graham “Gray” Strickland began early in the financial services business: roaming the halls of his mom’s advisory office in downtown Dallas.

 Gray’s passion, and how he truly gives back to his community is through his volunteer work with Scouting.
 Gray joined a troop at 11 and earned the Rank of Eagle Scout, placing him among the top 2% of young people in the program: a fraternity that includes the likes of Neil Armstrong – astronaut/first man on the moon; William Devries – M.D., who transplanted the first artificial heart; Gerald Ford – 38th President; and H. Ross Perot – self-made millionaire.

-Involved in Scouting for over 30 years, he has served in many different volunteer roles, at the Unit, District and Council levels.
-Currently, Gray serves as Vice President of Program on the Executive Board of the Longhorn Council BSA and still serves as a member of the Board.
+Involved in Scouting for over 30 years, he has served in many different volunteer roles, at the Unit, District and Council, Gray is the immediate past Vice President of Program on the Executive Board of the Longhorn Council BSA and still serves as a member of the Board.

 Additionally, he gives of his time teaching Wood Badge, a leadership development course focused on team development, personal goal setting and evaluation, conflict management and team-based project planning.